jimmyjames/Documentation/ref-docs/async-http-ref.rst

     ================== ===========
     Key                Description
     ================== ===========
-    uri (required)     Either a URI or URL of of the endpoint to make a request from. path               Request path that is merged with the URI. query              Map of URL query parameters.
+    uri (required)     Either a URI or URL of the endpoint to make a request from. path               Request path that is merged with the URI. query              Map of URL query parameters.
     headers            Map of HTTP headers.